Table of Contents

 Performance SBLC

 A performance SBLC is less common but usually guarantees the completion of a project.
 In this case, a person or company agrees to complete a project within a specified timeframe.
-Thus, a performance SBLC would reimburse the party paying for the project if it isn’t completed in time or if the client otherwise feels the project was not completed to satisfaction.
+Thus, a performance SBLC would reimburse the party paying for the project if it isn’t completed on time or if the client believes that the project wasn’t completed to satisfaction.

 Standby Letter of Credit Example

-• For instance, a buyer might secure a contract to purchase a large shipment of corn from overseas.
-The seller, never having done business with the buyer before, might ask the purchaser to obtain an SBLC to ensure they are paid for the shipment.
+• A buyer might secure a contract to purchase a large shipment of corn from overseas.
+The seller, never having done business with the buyer before, might ask the purchaser to obtain an SBLC to ensure they’re paid for the shipment.
 Even if the purchaser has taken steps to build credit, this is a new relationship between the two businesses, and trust hasn’t yet been established.

 • The SBLC indicates that the buyer will remit payment within 30 days of receiving the shipment.
 Thanks to shipment tracking, the seller can see that the buyer has received the shipment of corn.
 However, 30 days have passed, and the buyer hasn’t paid.

-• The seller can then go to the buyer’s bank, which issued to SBLC, and provide the necessary documentation about this deal and lack of payment.
+• The seller can then go to the buyer’s bank, which issued the SBLC, and provide the necessary documentation about this deal and the lack of payment.

-• If the bank agrees that the buyer hasn’t held up their end of the agreement, the bank will then pay the seller for the corn.
-The bank would then collect payment and additional charges from the buyer.
+• If the bank agrees that the buyer hasn’t held up their end of the agreement, the bank pays the seller for the corn.
+The bank then collects payment and additional charges from the buyer.

 Recommended: Do Personal Loans Affect Your Credit Score?